Editor’s note: This article was updated in October 2015.

-I loooves me some TV, so it may sound strange that I am participating in TV-Turnoff Week–starting today.
-From April 23-29, crazy people like me will be shunning their “devil boxes” in an effort to turn off TV and turn on life.
+I loooves me some TV, so it may sound strange that I am participating in Screen-Free Week—starting today.
+For the next seven days, crazy people like me will be shunning their “devil boxes” in an effort to turn off TV and turn on life.

-What’s so wrong with TV, you ask?
-Well, according to the nonprofit group that organizes TV-Turnoff Week:
+What’s so wrong with too much screentime, you ask?
+Well, according to the nonprofit group that organizes Screen-Free Week:

-They’ve got scads of other statistics to back up these claims.
+They’ve got scads of research to back up these claims.
 Check out these fact sheets if you want details.

 Who knows?
 I’m just looking at this week as an experiment.
 At the end, I’ll let you know how it went.